 Issue: Owner of property at 1911 Bannon Creek Drive requests listing of the property as a Landmark in the Sacramento Register of Historic & Cultural Resources.
-Listing requires City Council passage of an ordinance identifying the property's significant features and characteristics and directing the Preservation Director to add the property to the Sacramento Register.
+Listing requires City Council passage of an uncodified ordinance identifying the property's significant features and characteristics and directing the Preservation Director to add the property to the Sacramento Register.

-Recommendation: Pass an Ordinance adding the property at 1911 Bannon Creek Drive to the Sacramento Register of Historic & Cultural Resources as a Landmark.
+Recommendation: 1) Review an Ordinance adding the property at 1911 Bannon Creek Drive to the Sacramento Register of Historic & Cultural Resources as a Landmark; and 2) pass for publication an ordinance title as required by Sacramento City Charter Section 32(c) to be adopted on November 19, 2013.